penqen/yuki_helper/README.md

 ## Configuration

-`.yuki_helper.default.config.yml` is an example configuration.
 There are three pattern of locations of config file.

-1. `~/.yukihelper.config.yml`
+1. `~/.yuki_helper.config.yml`

-2. `~/.config/yukihelper/.config.yml`
+2. `~/.config/yuki_helper/.config.yml`

 3. `./.yuki_helper.config.yml`

-Configurations are overridden in the order of the above, with the manner that any `nil` value is skipped or ignored in current version.
+Configurations are overridden in the order of the above.
+If there is any `nil` value, it is skipped or ignored.

 > Note: name of config file depends on location.

 ### Example Configuration

+There is an example configration `.yuki_helper.default.config.yml`.
 `YukiHelper` needs your access token for `Yukicoder` to download any testcase.
 Please get your access token from `Yukicoder` homepage and set it in your config files.